spirit986/pegbtech_demo/README.md

 docker-compose up -d
 ```
 4. **Enable TLS**.
 Once the application is deployed if you issue a `docker ps -a` you will notice that the nginx container `pegb-proxy` is down.
 This is because nginx is missing the required certificates.
 To generate the certificates use the `letsencrypt-enable.sh` script which will enable TLS according to Let's Encrypt best-practice.
 This is requred only once after which the certbot container will renew its certificate accordingly.
      * **BEFORE YOU EXECUTE THE SCRIPT** - If you simply wish to test the TLS and skip the real certificate generation simply edit the `letsencrypt-enable.sh` script and set the `STAGING=1`.
-This way the certificate generation will be tested, but Let's Encrypt will not issue a real certificate.
+This way the certificate generation will be tested, but Let's Encrypt will not issue a real certificate;
      * Edit the script and set the EMAIL variable to your email;
      * Optionally set the STAGING=1 to just test against Let's Encrypt and skip the actual certificate generation;
      * Execute the script using `./letsencrypt-enable.sh`;
  5. Test your application
      * For a simple test simply browse http://yourdomain.com.
-You should be redirected to https://yourdomain.com and the application will open.
+You should be redirected to https://yourdomain.com and the application will open;
      * To test SSL browse to https://www.sslshopper.com and enter the URL of your application for which you should receive a straight A for it.
+     * To test the API browse to http://yourdomain.com:5000.
+You can test its DB connectivity by calling `GET /users` or `GET /posts` and list the posts or users within it.